Well-Posedness for Dean-Kawasaki Models of Vlasov-Fokker-Planck Type: Main result: Well-posedness and rigidity of Vlasov-Fokker-Planck Dean-Kawasaki type equations

 \begin{theorem} Let Assumption~\ref{assumptionsonL} hold, and additionally Assumption~\ref{assumption:interaction} be satisfied if the interaction $\F$ is nonvanishing, $\F\ne 0$.
-Let $\mu_0 \in \cM_F$ have a finite second moment.
-Then the initial value problem associated with~\eqref{eqn:DKE1} and initial condition $\mu_0$ has a solution if and only if $ \alpha \,\mu_0(\R^k) =:n \in \N$.
+Let $\mu_0$ be a probability measure with finite second moment.
+Then the initial value problem associated with~\eqref{eqn:DKE1} and initial condition $\mu_0$ has a solution if and only if $\alpha = n$ for some $n\in \N$.
 In this case, the solution is given by

 where the system $ \{z_t^i\}_{t\geq 0}^{i=1\cdots, n}$ is the unique in law solution to